rileydrellishak/tbbospp/README.md

 <details>
   <summary>Reflections</summary>

+  * 08/17
-  * 08/17 - Created a function set_secret_number() to create the random n-digit mystery number.
-Created a function get_user_input to validate the type of input -- should be an n-digit number.
+    * Created a function set_secret_number() to create the random n-digit mystery number.
+    * Created a function get_user_input to validate the type of input -- should be an n-digit number.
 Formats it as a list of individual numbers of n length upon validation.

+  * 08/18
-  * 08/18 - Realized I could more closely align to the single responsibility principle with the get_user_input function.
+    * Realized I could more closely align to the single responsibility principle with the get_user_input function.
 I should make another function just to format the input.
 Made the function format_user_input(user_input).
+    * Made a very simple version of comparing the user guess with the mystery number - it checks each item by index and constructs a list of strings.
+I will later convert this to a straight up string.
 </details>

 ### :birthday: [Birthday Paradox](/birthday_paradox.py)